65 Sights in The Hague, Netherlands (with Map and Images)

 6. Thomaskerk

 The Cultural Masonic Centre 'Prins Frederik' (CMC) in The Hague, in the Dutch province of South Holland, is a museum, archive and library of the Order of Freemasons under the Grand Orient of the Netherlands.
-The centre manages the collection that the Dutch Freemasons have amassed over more than 250 years.
+The center manages the collection that the Dutch Freemasons have assembled over more than 250 years.

 Wikipedia: Cultureel Maçonniek Centrum 'Prins Frederik' (NL), Website